Seirdy/moac/README.md

 If the same computer instead tried to guess the password `,ȿĢıqɽȂīĲďɖȟMǧiœcɪʊȦĻțșŌƺȰ&ǡśŗȁĵɍɞƋIŀƷ?}ʯ4ůʑʅęȳŞ`, there's a chance that it wouldn't have succeeded in time.

 _Note: given that the Earth wasn't hollow during the book's opening, it's unlikely that the Earth consumed its own mass to compute.
-Further research is necessary; perhaps it used solar power, or secret shipments of tiny black-hole batteries?
+The Earth is also much warmer than 2.7 kelvins.
+Further research is necessary: perhaps it used solar power, or secret shipments of tiny black-hole batteries?
 Organic life was supposed to provide a large part of its functionality, so maybe we should restrict ourselves to the Earth's biomass._

 ### Ideas for other programs that can use `moac`